delventhalz/delventhalz.github.io/_posts/2015-11-30-tldr-of-classes.markdown

 bob.greeting(); // "Who has 2 thumbs?
 Bob does!"
 {% endhighlight %}

-The Prototypal method of creating classes in JavaScript, despite it's name, does not use the keyword `prototype` at all.
+The Prototypal method of creating classes in JavaScript, despite its name, does not use the keyword `prototype` at all.
 In fact, it's not much different from Functional-Shared.
 We still have `dudeMethods` holding our functions, we're just taking advantage of `Object.create`'s ability to make a new copy of an object to save a step or two.
 Since our dudes start out as copies of `dudeMethods`, there's no need to explicitly assign those methods anymore.

 Easy enough, but whatever happened to `new` and `prototype`?